Walking in the Elan Valley

 If you would like advice on walks at Elan please get in touch with our Rangers or pop in to the Visitor Centre.

-Book a break in November and December 2019 and get 10% off.
-Minimum stay is 3 nights!
+Book a break in September 2020 for a holiday before 2022 and get 15% off.
+Minimum stay is 4 nights!
 Bakehouse, Cwtch or Old Drapers!Get the deal

 Get a free night in Glandwr House, Rhayader

 Book 4 nights in Glandwr House and get a 5th night free!
+For any holiday in 2020 or 2021!
 Just use the code: GlandwrGet the deal